 Cancer and Pulmonary Disease - Substantial resources are spent by the federal government and the commercial sector on tobacco-related disease therapeutics.
 Many advances have been made and TRDRP has played a key role in supporting the efforts of California researchers in this and related endeavors since its inception.
-The next generation of TRDRP disease research support will focus solely on early diagnosis and secondary prevention of tobacco-related cancers and COPD.
+The next generation of TRDRP disease research support will focus solely on early diagnosis and secondary prevention of tobacco-related cancers and pulmonary and cardiovascular disease.